stellar/django-polaris/docs/index.rst

 Polaris is completely open source and available on github_.
 The SDF also runs a reference server using Polaris that can be tested using our `demo client`_.

-The instructions below outline the common set up needed for any Polaris deployment, but each SEP implementation has its own configuration and integration requirements.
-These requirements are described in the documentation for each SEP.

 Installation and Configuration
 ==============================

 .. _Django docs: https://docs.djangoproject.com/en/3.0/

 These instructions assume you have already set up a django project.
 If you haven't, take a look at the `Django docs`_.
+It also assumes you have a database configured from the project's ``settings.py``.

 First make sure you have ``cd``'ed into your django project's main directory and then run